milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 We observe reasonable procedures to prevent unauthorized access to and the misuse of personal data.

 We use appropriate business systems and procedures to protect and safeguard the personal data you give us.
 We also use security procedures and technical and physical restrictions for accessing and using the personal data on our servers.
-Only authorized personnel are allowed to access personal data in the course of their work.
+Only authorized personnel are permitted to access personal data in the course of their work.

-We’ll keep your personal data for as long as we think necessary to enable you to use our services or to provide our services to you (including maintaining your Booking.com user account, if you have one), to comply with applicable laws, to resolve any disputes, and to otherwise allow us to conduct our business, including to detect and prevent fraud or other illegal activities.
-All personal data we keep about you is covered by this Privacy Statement.
+We’ll keep your personal data for as long as is necessary to enable you to use our services or to provide our services to you (including maintaining any Booking.com user accounts you may have), to comply with applicable laws, resolve any disputes and otherwise to allow us to conduct our business, including to detect and prevent fraud and/or other illegal activities.
+All personal data we keep about you as a Booking.com customer is covered by this Privacy Statement.

-For added protection, we strongly recommend setting up two-factor authentication for your Booking.com account.
-This adds an extra authentication step to make sure anyone who gets ahold of your username and password (e.g. through phishing or social engineering) won’t be able to access your account.
+For added protection, we strongly recommend that you set up two-factor authentication for your Booking.com user account.
+This adds an extra authentication step, to make sure that anyone who gets hold of your username and password (e.g., through phishing or social engineering) won’t be able to get into your account.
 You can set this up in the Security section of your account settings.

 How does Booking.com treat personal data belonging to children?

-Our services aren’t intended for children under 16, and we’ll never collect their data unless it’s provided by (and with the consent of) a parent or guardian.
-The limited cases we might need to collect data for include as part of a reservation, the purchase of other travel-related services, or in other exceptional circumstances, such as features addressed to families.
+Our services aren’t intended for children under 16 years old, and we’ll never collect their data unless it’s provided by (and with the consent of) a parent or guardian.
+The limited circumstances we might need to collect the personal data of children under 16 years old include: as part of a reservation, the purchase of other travel-related services, or in other exceptional circumstances (such as features addressed to families).
 Again, this will only be used and collected as provided by a parent or guardian and with their consent.

 If we find out that we processed info of a child under 16 without the valid consent of a parent or guardian, we reserve the right to delete it.